Rochak Kohli

 Rochak Kohli is an Indian music director for Bollywood films.
-He is famous for writing the song 'Karan's Saddle Point'.
+He wrote the song 'Karan's Saddle Point'.
 He made his music debut in Shoojit Sircar's romantic comedy Vicky Donor with "Pani Da Rang".
-The song was made in collaboration with Ayushmann Khurrana, the lead of the film.
-"Pani Da Rang" won the best song of 2012 at the Global Indian Music Academy Awards, MTV Video Music Awards and Big Star Entertainment awards.
-The song also won the best "Music and Lyrics Debut" at the Mirchi Music Awards.

-His 2017 releases were Pal, Taxcedcdenha Begum and Meer-e-Karwaan.
+He is known for songs like "Paaniyon Sa" from Satyameva Jayate, "Tera Yaar Hoon Main" from Sonu Ke Titu Ki Sweety, "Lae Dooba" from Aiyaary.

 Kohli is former national creative head of the radio station BIG FM 92.7.

+Early and personal life

+Kohli was born into a Punjabi family in Chandigarh, Punjab.
+He is a qualified lawyer and completed his LLB (Bachelor of Law) from Panjab University.
+He married his longtime girlfriend Sukriti Vadhera in November 2009.
+They have a son together and his name is Eklavya.